ArduPilot/MethodicConfigurator/USERMANUAL.md

     "Non-default writable non-sensor-calibrations - non-default_writable_non-calibrations.param" : 217
 ```

-- **Unchanged parameters**: These parameters left unchanged and are displayed on a light blue background 🟦.
+- **Unchanged parameters**: These parameters are left unchanged and are displayed on a light blue background 🟦.

 - **Non-default read-only parameters**: These parameters are read-only and cannot be changed.
 They are typically related to system configurations that can not be modified and are displayed on a red background 🟥.

 - **Non-default writable sensor calibrations**: These parameters are vehicle-instance dependent and cannot be reused between similar vehicles.
-They are typically related to sensor calibration and should be adjusted for each individual vehicle and are displayed on a yellow background 🟨.
+They are typically related to sensor calibration and should be adjusted for each vehicle and are displayed on a yellow background 🟨.

-- **Non-default writable non-sensor-calibrations**: These parameters can be reused between similar vehicles.
+- **Non-default writable non-sensor calibrations**: These parameters can be reused between similar vehicles.
 They are not related to sensor calibration and are generally applicable to a range of vehicles with the same configuration.

-After the summary message box is displayed, the application will write the summary information to separate files for easy reference and documentation.
+After the summary message box is displayed, the application will write the summary information into separate files for easy reference and documentation.
 These files include:

 - `complete.param`: Contains all parameters contained in the flight controller.
 - `non-default_read-only.param`: Contains all non-default read-only 🟥 parameters.
 You can ignore these.